A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Reduction Rules

 There is another well-known reduction rule called the \emph{chain reduction} rule.
 It is known that when the input consists of precisely two trees, we can reduce a common chain of length 4 or more to a common 3-chain.
 When combined with the subtree reduction rule this is sufficient to obtain a kernel of size $15\ku$ \cite{KelkL18}.
 However, there is no chain reduction rule known for more than two trees.
 In the next section we extend the chain reduction to multiple trees and then use it to produce a kernel.

-\subsection{Chain reduction for multiple trees}
+\subsection{Chain Reduction for Multiple Trees}

 Let $\T$ be a set of unrooted binary phylogenetic trees on $X$.
 We say that a \leo{sequence of taxa}~$C$ is a \emph{common chain} of $\T$ if $C$ is a chain in each $T\in\T$.
 The intuition behind the following reduction rule is to shorten long common chains without altering the size of an optimal solution.
 Let $C' = (x_1, \ldots, x_m)$ be a common $m$-chain where \leo{$m > r$} and $\rvalue$.
 Here,~$k$ is the target parameter, i.e. the value $k$ in the question ``Is there an agreement forest with at most~$k$ blocks?''
 Note that $r \geq 3$, because $t \geq 2$.
 The \emph{chain reduction rule} reduces every tree $T\in\T$ by removing all but $r$ taxa \leo{from the chain}.
-More formally: let $X_C = (X\setminus \{x_{r+1}, x_{r+2} \ldots, x_m\})$, then \leo{replace} each $T \in \T$ \leo{by} $T_C=T|X_C$.
+More formally: let $X_C = (X\setminus \{x_{r+1}, x_{r+2} \ldots, x_m\})$, then \leo{replace} each $T \in \T$ \leo{by} $T_C=T|X_C$. \stevenrevise{(Note that deleting any $m-r$ taxa from $C'$ has the same effect; there is nothing special about deleting the last $m-r$ taxa).}

 When $t=2$ we get the well-known reduction rule which reduces a common chain to a common 3-chain.
 This is proven in \cite{AllenS01} to be safe.
 In the next lemma we prove safeness for $t \geq 2$.